 Since then, this ongoing nuclear threat remains, but we are also now faced with new pervasive threats of climate change and the overshoot of our planetary ecosystem.
 As Steven Hawking stated in a December 1, 2016 op-ed in the Guardian, “This is the most dangerous time for our planet.”
 For the first time in the evolution of mankind, we are at a critical juncture.
 How we move forward may well determine whether organized human life will survive in anything like the form we know or instead, continue on its way to disaster.
 Now is the time for serious dialogue and for the articulation of a new manifesto on how we must conduct our affairs if we are to continue as a viable species on planet Earth.

-The Centre is gathering together a group of international thought leaders, scientists, policy makers and community organizers at the newly restored Thinkers Lodge – 60 years after the 1957 meeting – to discuss climate change and the impact it is having on local government, policy, business, and individual lives.
-The Centre hopes to take away from this retreat a collaborative way forward that empowers municipalities, local residents, and innovative businesses to formulate their own path to restore, revitalize, and regenerate their local places.
+From September 28th to October 1st, 2017, the Centre for Local Prosperity gathered together a group of international thought leaders, scientists, policy makers and community organizers at the newly restored Thinkers Lodge – 60 years after the 1957 meeting – to discuss climate change and the impact it is having on local government, policy, business, and individual lives.
+The Centre is planning to use the outcomes of this retreat to promote a collaborative way forward that empowers municipalities, local residents, and innovative businesses to formulate their own path to restore, revitalize, and regenerate their local places.

 We recognize that real answers come from the periphery – from local communities that innovate and adapt, and move forward in new directions that can be described as more cooperative and compassionate than recent political and economic history suggests.
-As a way to facilitate real answers this retreat will weave together four threads of discussion, and create a message important for Canada and the world:
+As a way to facilitate real answers, this retreat wove together four threads of discussion to be used to create a message important for Canada and the world:

 1. Using the world’s wisdom traditions as community narrative changers and the basis for change.
-The retreat will draw on input from First Nations, Shambhala Buddhism, Laudato si, and other earth-protector traditions as guideposts for new directions.
+The retreat drew on input from First Nations, Shambhala Buddhism and other earth-protector traditions as guideposts for new directions.

-2. The solutions as put forward in Project Drawdown will serve as a point of reference for the best available information on climate solutions – their beneficial financial, social and environmental impact over the next thirty years.
+2. The solutions as put forward in Project Drawdown served as a point of reference for the best available information on climate solutions – their beneficial financial, social and environmental impact over the next thirty years.
 To date, the full range and impact of climate solutions has not been explained in a way that bridges the divide between urgency and agency.
 Thus the aspirations of people who want to enact meaningful solutions remain largely untapped.
-We will explore the potential for scaling best mitigation solutions using Project Drawdown (www.drawdown,org).
+We are exploring the potential for scaling best mitigation solutions using Project Drawdown (www.drawdown,org).

 3. Municipal Climate Change Action Plans (MCCAPs) that were required as part of the 2010-2014 Canada/Nova Scotia Agreement on the Transfer of Federal Gas Tax Revenues, provide municipalities with a framework for introducing climate change to local government and building knowledge and capacity.